cloud-gov/product/.github/ISSUE_TEMPLATE/offboard-team-member.md

 # Team Member Offboarding Checklist

-## When do offboard a team member?
+## When do we offboard a team member?

 We must offboard a team member when they are: